MSLNZ/Mass-Circular-Weighing/docs/install.rst

 * comtypes_
 * tabulate_ (for LaTeX output)
 * PyQt5_
-* `MSL Package Manager`_, which is then used to install equipment, qt, loadlib, io, and network (all from the master branch) and their dependencies.
+* `MSL Package Manager`_, which can be used to install msl-equipment, -qt, -loadlib, -io, and -network, and any dependencies.

 Other requirements
 ------------------